Makadrey/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-every other line from the input, starting with the first line.
+adds the two numbers stored in the environment variables WATER and STIR